rocijf28/asw2425_0/README.md

 ### Machine requirements for deployment
 The machine for deployment can be created in services like Microsoft Azure or Amazon AWS.
 These are in general the settings that it must have:

-- Linux machine with Ubuntu > 20.04.
+- Linux machine with Ubuntu > 20.04 (the recommended is 24.04).
-- Docker and docker-compose installed.
+- Docker installed.
 - Open ports for the applications installed (in this case, ports 3000 for the webapp and 8000 for the gateway service).

-Once you have the virtual machine created, you can install **docker** and **docker-compose** using the following instructions:
+Once you have the virtual machine created, you can install **docker** using the following instructions:

 ```ssh
 sudo apt update